 As a realtor, at least in the U.S., you need a real estate license issued by the respective state where you are operating to be able to do business as a real estate agent or broker.

-In order to get this license, you will have to pass a licensing exam carried out by your state.
+You will have to pass a licensing exam by your state to get this license.

-If you don’t want to end up in an endless loop of failing the same exam (sure, there are those that don’t study anything and pass the first time), you can take an online pre-license real estate course.
+If you don’t want to end up in an endless loop of failing the same exam (sure, some don’t study anything and pass the first time), you can take an online pre-license real estate course.

 This will increase your chances of passing.